linlab/linlab.github.io/README.md

 # linlab.github.io

-Just for fun, a website for my own lab in the future.
+Just for fun, a placeholder website for my own lab in the future.

-Based on Qian Lab website, whose great academic work inspires me!